+Yet, these creative processes often exist as completely separate work streams.
 That’s where collaborative design comes into play.

-In this guide, we're going to look at:
+In this guide, we're cover:

-- What is collaborative design?
+- What is a collaborative design process?

 If a team lead or a designer thinks a color on an asset needs to be darker or a video should be shorter, feedback is left inside the asset, so it's communicated clearly and helps meet the end project goal.

 - Defining the vision and scope of a project

 - Gathering feedback and context throughout product/UX design and development

 - Promoting discussion and brainstorming to boost creativity